 9. Mobilize for local climate action

 In Canada, municipalities have influence over about 50 per cent of our emissions.
-And with about 80 per cent of Canadians living in cities, it’s important — even crucial — that we focus on their potential to help stop climate change.
+And with about 80 per cent of people living in Canada living in cities, it’s important — even crucial — that we focus on their potential to help stop climate change.

-Citizens like you, who are willing to work with progressive local government leaders, stand to make a huge difference.
+Citizens like you, willing to work with progressive local government leaders, stand to make a huge difference.
 Your role as a citizen with your local government is powerful.

-We have created a comprehensive online resource that will support you to work with your local government on climate action.
+We have created a comprehensive online resource to help you work with your local government on climate action.

 10. Get politically active and vote

-Although it’s important to take action to reduce our individual carbon footprints, we also need to focus on changing the larger system.
-That’s where we have the greatest opportunity to reduce emissions.
+It’s important to take action to reduce individual carbon footprints, but changing the larger system is the greatest opportunity to reduce emissions.

 Vote for leaders at all levels of government who take climate change seriously.
-They should commit to setting science-based targets to reduce harmful carbon emissions, implementing clear plans to reach those targets, adapting to climate change and shifting to a clean-energy economy.
+They should commit to set science-based targets to reduce harmful carbon emissions, implement clear plans to reach those targets, adapt to climate change and shift to a clean-energy economy.

+Your vote matters.
 Make sure you are registered to vote and then get informed for all elections — not just the ones that get the most media attention.
-Candidates’ positions on climate change vary widely, so research the parties, ask questions about climate change at town halls or debates and let your candidates know you are voting for the climate.
-Know that your vote really matters.
+Candidates’ positions on climate change vary widely, so research the parties, ask questions about climate change at town halls or debates and let all candidates know you are voting for the climate.

-If you’re too young to vote, encourage your class or school to join a Student Vote program, which provides students the opportunity to experience participation in the election process.
-You can also talk to your parents about the importance of voting for climate action.
+If you’re too young to vote, encourage your class or school to join a Student Vote program, which provides opportunities to experience participation in the election process.
+Talk to people in your life who are eligible to vote about the importance of voting for climate action.